eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeManager creates new workload objects via the RuntimeFacade, the RuntimeManager shall store the Workload in a list of running workloads.

 Comment:
-Please note that the object creation is targeted here and thus also resume or replace of running workloads is in scope.
+Please note that the object creation is targeted here and thus also resuming of running workloads is in scope.

 Rationale:
 The workload object is later used to update or delete the workload.
 The object also stores the ControlInterface for the workload and manages it during the lifetime of the workload.